codeshop715/FSViT/README.md

-# FST: A Patch-based Multi-Scale Metric for Few-Shot Classification
+# FST: Matching Multi-Scale Feature Sets in Vision Transformer for Few-Shot Classification
 ## Pipline
 Our FST method extracts patch-based feature representation at multi-scale for both of the support set and query set, which the patch merging operation is handled by global/local average pooling.
 The patch-to-patch metric is then computed over the embeddings for multi-scale patches.
 <p align="center">